rjgameiro/muttley/README.md

 	DISCLAIMER
-	All sorts of strange and random 'features' may develop in your system by the simple though of using this program.
+	All sorts of strange and random 'features' may develop in your system by the simple thought of using this program.

 LOAD THE MUTTLEY KERNEL EXTENSION